 Draft Analyzer Walkthrough

-4for4 has joined forces once again to bring subscribers Draft Analyzer, an incredible tool designed to optimize your fantasy team at every pick.
+We have joined forces once again to bring subscribers Draft Analyzer, an incredible tool designed to optimize your fantasy team at every pick.
 It conveniently comes pre-loaded with 4for4’s award-winning player projections for all formats, including standard and PPR.
-In real time, Draft Analyzer provides a color-coded, top-down view of your entire draft, displaying pick recommendations, player value rankings, customized draft plans, fantasy rosters, NFL depth charts and much more.
+In real-time, Draft Analyzer provides a color-coded, top-down view of your entire draft, displaying pick recommendations, player value rankings, customized draft plans, fantasy rosters, NFL depth charts and much more.
 This season's version is easier, faster and includes a more intuitive layout and features!

 This article will outline the process of setting up a league and highlight some of the key features the software has to offer.
 I recommend that you open Draft Analyzer in a separate window in order to get the most out of this tutorial.